August 1st - Sonoma Valley, California

 Pirate's Cove Miniature Golf and Family Fun Center was our motorcycle destination today with Chris and Maria.
 I can't even think of the last time we played

-and knocked mine in.
+knocked mine in.
 Hooray!!
 The same thing happened to Maria's.
-Well, let's just say that in my case it made up for a few that took about 4 strokes
+Well, let's just say that in my case it made up for a few that took about 4 strokes because of

-because of sand traps.
+sand traps.
 The boys ended up with their golf balls in the water a few times so we all ended up with about the same score at the end.
-The fans
+The fans here in Brainerd

 August 14th - WE WON!!
 WE WON!!
 WE WON ANOTHER RACE!!!!!

-Perfect cold weather to sell lots and lots of Budweiser sweat shirts to the masses.
-Then pouring rain with a slight chance of canceling the race on Sunday
+perfect cold weather to sell lots and lots of Budweiser sweat shirts to the masses, to pouring rain with a slight chance of canceling the race on Sunday since the

-since the rain was constant and the clouds above us were literally black they were so full of rain.
-The Brainerd track doesn't have any lights so there was
+rain was constant and the clouds above us were literally black they were so full of rain.
+The Brainerd track doesn't have any lights so there was only so much

-only so much time we had to start and finish the races otherwise we would have to stay over until Monday!
+time we had to start and finish the races otherwise we would have to stay over until Monday!
 UGH!!
-Fortunately for all of us the rain did stop
+Fortunately for all of us the rain did stop enough in between

-but they didn't release too much.
-It's always fun to win a few rounds on Sunday afternoon and gain a few points instead of watching the car get packed up
+rounds to dry to track and finish the race.
+It's always fun to win a few rounds on Sunday afternoon and gain a few points instead of watching the car get packed

-early, but it's even better when you win all the rounds beat the almost unbeatable Army car and the Budweiser team gets to take home a Wally.
+up early, but it's even better when you win all the rounds, beat the almost unbeatable Army car and the Budweiser team gets to take home a Wally.

 The drive to get here was gorgeous.
 All the rolling hills around us were so green and full of all sorts of crops.
 We always try and take a few smaller roads in

-Dakota and Minnesota.
-The fields were endless and every so often we would see a pretty farm house nestled in the trees and surrounded by cows and
+and Minnesota.
+The fields were endless and every so often we would see a pretty farm house nestled in the trees and surrounded by cows and horses and all

 - A Sonoma Flashback- Do Frank and Suzy really work???